ADHD goal systems: why standard frameworks fail and what works instead

 2. Why does Dopamine Menu goal setting keep ADHD motivation alive?

 Standard goal systems assume you can power through boring steps on willpower alone.
-That’s like asking someone with glasses to just squint harder.
+That is like asking someone with glasses to just squint harder.

 Dopamine Menu goal setting is an ADHD motivation framework that pairs each goal milestone with a tiered, pre-selected interest-based reward to activate the brain’s reward circuits before task completion, counteracting the dopamine deficit that makes routine goal tasks feel aversive to ADHD brains.

 Dopamine Menu goal setting for ADHD works by pairing each goal milestone with a personally calibrated reward that activates the same brain reward circuits that ADHD under-stimulates.
+The concept was popularized by Jessica McCabe of How to ADHD; the tiered, pre-commitment version below is one operational form.
 You build three columns:

 The key is that you choose from the menu before you start the task.
 Not after.
-That pre-commitment gives your brain a dopamine preview – anticipation of reward triggers dopamine release even before the reward arrives [3].
-And it gives you something concrete to look forward to, which fights the ADHD tendency to abandon boring tasks mid-stream.
+That pre-commitment gives your brain a dopamine preview.
+Schultz and colleagues demonstrated that dopamine neurons encode the anticipation of reward, firing in response to cues that predict something rewarding rather than only at the moment of payoff [3a].
+Picking your reward in advance gives you something concrete to look forward to, which fights the ADHD tendency to abandon boring tasks mid-stream.

-Safren’s CBT program for adult ADHD found that teaching specific behavioral compensation strategies – rather than relying on general motivation – produced significantly better outcomes, with 56% of participants responding to treatment versus only 13% in the control group (n=31 pilot RCT) [4].
+Safren and colleagues developed a cognitive behavioral therapy program for adults with ADHD who still had symptoms on medication, teaching concrete behavioral compensation strategies rather than relying on general motivation.
+In their controlled work, the participants who learned those structured skills tended to respond better than those in the comparison condition [4].
 The Dopamine Menu is that kind of concrete strategy.
-It doesn’t ask you to care more.
+It does not ask you to care more.
 It asks you to plan your rewards.

 For more practical techniques on bridging the gap between ADHD intentions and follow-through, see our guide to ADHD procrastination strategies.